Extent to which pre-matriculation courses can be transferred

 Questions and confirmation of transfer credit

-- Prospective transfer students are welcome to address questions about transfer credit to the Admissions Office.
+- Prospective transfer students with questions about transfer credit can contact the Admissions Office.

 - When admitted students have confirmed intent to matriculate with a deposit, the Dean of Studies will complete a transfer credit approval form.
 Transfer credit is official when it has been recorded by the Registrar’s Office, following receipt of official transcripts.